flare-foundation/attestation-client/docs/config/configuration-system.md

 # Configuration system

 Configuration system for attestation suite consists of configuration templates and credential files.
 Configuration templates consist of a prescribed folder structure and template configuration files with prescribed names.
+Credential files contains key value pairs.
 Template structure is defined in folder [`configs/.install/templates`](../../configs/.install/templates/).

-Each attestation suite service expects the `templates` folder on the path defined in environment variable `SECURE_CONFIG_PATH`.
+Each attestation suite service expects the credential package and `templates` folder on the path defined in environment variable `SECURE_CONFIG_PATH`.
-The service then finds the configuration on the service specific relative path.
+When started the service finds the credential package and the configuration on the service specific relative path.

-Note that the configurations in `configs/.install/templates` are just basic templates.
-A user can copy the `templates` folder to another location, set `SECURE_CONFIG_PATH` to point to that location and adapt configurations.
-The secret credentials in the configuration templates are indicated buy stub identifier keys of the form `$<stub_name>`.
-On a startup, each attestation suite service loads the relevant `*-config.json` configuration file from the service specific relative path in `template` folder, and expects two more files in the same subfolder:
+Credential packed consists of two files:
 - `credentials.json.secure` - encrypted credentials (in form key-value pare, where keys are stub names),
 - `credentials.key` - instructions how to obtain the decryption key (e.g. use a path on cloud secret manager to obtain a decryption key).

+Note that the configurations in `configs/.install/templates` (default location) are default templates.
+A user can copy the `templates` folder to another location, set `SECURE_CONFIG_PATH` to point to that location and adapt configurations.
+Files that are not found in user specified location will be searched for in default location.

+The secret credentials in the configuration templates are indicated by stub identifier keys of the form `$(<stub_name>)`.
+On a startup, each attestation suite service loads the relevant `*-config.json` configuration file from the service specific relative path in `templates` folder.
+Credentials are injected from credential package.
 Then the credentials matching the stubs are rendered into configuration files in-memory.

 When installing services in a production environment, preparation of credentials is needed in advance of deployment.
-For extra secure reasons, the preparation can be done on separate, more secure machine.
+For extra secure reasons, the preparation should be done on separate, more secure machine.
 The preparation procedure is described in [deployment instructions](../../deployment/README.md).
 It basically consists of making the following by running a few scripts:
+- `scripts/install-credentials.sh` will create folder `credentials` and copy all credentials files from
+- `scripts/prepare-credentials.sh`

 - Creating separate credentials folder.
 - Copying `./configs/.install/template` folder to a `templates` folder in the credentials folder.
 - Copying all `*-credentials.json` files from `./configs/.install` folder to the credentials folder.
 These files contain credential stub key definitions which should be manually entered into those files.